atomisthq/docs/docs/glossary.md

 #### workspace
  many services have a concept of "workspace," and Atomist is one of them.
 An Atomist workspace represents your organization's account with Atomist.

+#### drift
+when code in various repositories becomes different in ways you care about. [more info](user/drift-report.md)

+#### drift management
+an approach for an organization to identify and fix issues in code and delivery process.
+This approach highlights the use of technology to identify when something changes, set policies, and monitor progress.

+#### aspect

+Some measure of code or process that you care about.
+View these in a [Drift Report](user/drift-report.md).